Affordable therapy in Lincoln and online.

 Qualifications

-• PCE- CfD supervision (IAPT specific supervision)- Nottingham University- ongoing
+• PCE- CfD supervision (IAPT specific supervision)- Nottingham University- 2024

 • Diploma in Clinical Supervision- The Sherwood Psychotherapy Training Institute (SPTI)- 2021/2022